Interpreting Embedding Spaces by Conceptualization: Empirical Evaluation

-The first one, which we call $DMA^{words}$, is based on a vocabulary of 10,000 frequent words \footnote{https://www.mit.edu/~ecprice/wordlist.10000}.
-We represent each word by our LLM, yielding 10,000 vectors of size 768.
+The first one, termed $\textrm{DMA}^{words}$, is based on a vocabulary of 10K frequent words \footnote{https://www.mit.edu/~ecprice/wordlist.10000}.
+We represent each word by our LLM, yielding 10K vectors of size 768.
 We now map each dimension to the word with the highest weight for it.
 We make sure that the mapping is unique.
-The second one, which we call $DMA^{concepts}$, is built in the same way, using, instead of words, the concepts in $C^3$.
+The second one, which we call $\textrm{DMA}^{concepts}$, is built in the same way, using, instead of words, the concepts in $C^3$.
+Lastly, $\textrm{DMA}^{C^*}$ is added as an ablation experiment where the transformation part of our method is turned off.
+Table \ref{model_test_icos_static_768} shows the results expressed in raw agreement.
+We can see that CES method performs better than the alternatives (except for two test cases).

-Table \ref{model_test_icos_static_768} shows the results obtained expressed in raw agreement.
-We can see that the results are comparable to the ones achieved by the human raters and that our \ALG\ method performs better in this test than the alternatives.
+The previous two subsections (\ref{sec:human_test} and \ref{sec:other_models_test}) have presented evidence supporting our fundamental claim that the conceptual representation generated by \ALG\ accurately captures the semantic content of the input text based on the LLM model.